MACOA Leadership Team

 With a genuine commitment to her community, Chacolby has served and actively participated in a diverse array of boards and organizations to include the Alabama Board of Examiners in Psychology, Montgomery Capital Rotary Club (Paul Harris Fellow), Montgomery Area Chamber of Commerce Chamber Ambassador Committee, Junior League of Montgomery, Leadership Lowndes County Class I, Leadership Montgomery/EMERGE Torchbearers Class III, BONDS Board member, Montgomery Ballet Board member, and Montgomery (AL) Alumnae Chapter of Delta Sigma Theta Sorority, Inc.

 Chacolby enjoys traveling, watching movies, and time on the dance floor.
-She is married to her husband of twelve years Fredrick Johnson of Lanett, Alabama.
+She is married to her husband of thirteen years Fredrick Johnson of Valley, Alabama.

 Jennifer Dvorak - RSVP Director